 Yosemite National Park is home to one of the most iconic landscapes in the United States.
 Rising from Yosemite Valley are El Capitan and Half Dome.
 Waterfalls tumble over the granite cliffs, hiking trails weave their way from the valley floor to top of the highest peaks, and massive sequoia trees form a quiet sanctuary within the park.

-In October, the weather is great for hiking, the park roads are open, you don’t need a permit to enter the park, and as a bonus, you can even see some fall colors in October.
+In October, the weather is great for hiking, the park roads are open, and you can even see some fall colors in October.
 The trees change from green to yellow, creating a beautiful scene in Yosemite Valley.

 Why Visit Yosemite in October: The park roads are open, the weather is great for hiking, and crowds are low.